-- Leaders should register the event with GBM's Support Centre by completing and returning a Residential Events Registration Form at least six weeks prior to the event - Registration forms received less than three weeks before the event may not be authorised as DBS checks take a minimum of three weeks - Parents/carers should complete and return a Residential Events Health/Consent Form prior to their child attending a Residential Event and these forms should be kept indefinitely - see the data protection policy section on Page 29 - · Local police and fire services should be advised if premises are used for Residential Events - · Contact should be made with the local doctors prior to the event in case their services are needed - One night sleepovers on own premises require registration and guidelines for sleepovers are available to help ensure safe practice these are detailed on the Sleepover Registration Form.
+- Leaders should register the event with GBM's Support Centre by completing and returning a Residential Events Registration Form at least six weeks prior to the event - Registration forms received less than three weeks before the event may not be authorised as DBS checks take a minimum of three weeks - Over 18s and under 18s shouldn't sleep in the same room - Parents/carers should complete and return a Residential Events Health/Consent Form prior to their child attending a Residential Event and these forms should be kept indefinitely see the data protection policy section on Page 41 - Local police and fire services should be advised if premises are used for Residential Events - Contact should be made with the local doctors prior to the event in case their services are needed - One night sleepovers on own premises require registration and guidelines for sleepovers are available to help ensure safe practice these are detailed on the Sleepover Registration Form.
 A risk assessment must be completed - GBM insurance covers people not property and only while you're on a Residential Event.
 Additional insurance is required to cover people in the run-up to an event or for specific equipment.